fbpx skip to Main Content

 Granada

-Included in Program.
-Group travel to Granada for a three-day, two-night excursion.
-The highlight of the city visit is to explore the grand Alhambra, discovering the fascinating history behind the dazzling palaces, manicured gardens, and reflection pools, dating from the Moorish occupation.
-Granada is a bustling city and students have time to explore the many sights and historic areas of the city.
-Bus transportation, hotel accommodations with breakfast, and a guide are included.
+Optional/Independent.
+The highlight of a visit to Granada is to explore the grand Alhambra, a towering fortress and a notable monument to Islamic architecture.
+Upon entering the complex, discover the fascinating history behind the dazzling palaces, manicured gardens, and reflection pools, dating from the occupation of the Moors.
+Beyond the fortress, Granada is a bustling city to explore and experience the Moorish culture and cuisine.

 Madrid

 Optional/Independent.
-Students can easily visit Madrid (2 hours by high-speed train from Alicante) to explore the famous sights of the capital of Spain, or may sign up for a group excursion (two-day, overnight excursion, extra charge).
+Students can easily visit Madrid (2 hours by high-speed train from Alicante) to explore the famous sights of the capital of Spain, or may sign up for a group excursion.
 Group itinerary sights may include: the Paseo de la Castellana, Santiago Bernabéu Stadium, Las Ventas Bullring, Gran Vía, Cibeles, Plaza de España, Puerta del Sol, Plaza Mayor, Madrid de los Austrias, the Royal Palace of Madrid, Plaza de las Ramales.

 Civil War Shelters

 Optional/Independent.
 The Spanish Civil War of the 1930's left a shockwave in Alicante and throughout Spain when more than 300 civilians died in a single bombing raid.
 In the aftermath of the attack, authorities built underground shelters in proportion to the population of Alicante.
-Today there are approximately ninety shelters throughout the city.
-This guided tour will take you into some of the air raid shelters to see the cold reality of how civilians sheltered from the air raid bombings.
+Today, a guided tour will take you into some of the approx. ninety air raid shelters to see the cold reality of how civilians sheltered from the air raid bombings.

 What's Included